-- A member, who leaves his or her funds on deposit with OCERS and transfers to a reciprocal system, cannot withdraw his or her funds while still a member of the recipro- cal system. - The member's entry age, which affects the contribution rate, will be based upon the age at entry into the first system. - Service under all reciprocal retirement systems will count toward eligibility for retirement or survivor benefits.
+- A member, who leaves his or her funds on deposit with OCERS and transfers to a reciprocal system, cannot withdraw his or her funds while still a member of the recipro- cal system. - The member's entry age, which affects the contribution rate, will be based upon the age at entry into the first system.

-- Upon concurrent retirement from all reciprocal systems, the member will have the ability to use salary figures from any of these systems to calculate their Final Average Salary in OCERS. - The member may be subject to restrictions on the amount of disability retirement benefits from OCERS, if applicable.
+- Service under all reciprocal retirement systems will count toward eligibility for retirement or survivor benefits. - Upon concurrent retirement from all reciprocal systems, the member will have the ability to use salary figures from any of these systems to calculate their Final Average Salary in OCERS. - The member may be subject to restrictions on the amount of disability retirement benefits from OCERS, if applicable.

 The reciprocal system you transfer to or from may have different require- ments for qualification and payment of benefits than OCERS.
-You should become familiar with how benefits are administered by any reciprocal agency in which you are a member.
+You should become familiar with the benefits of any reciprocal agency you enter.